sjwines/hourofai/forest/forest6.md

 ## Mini Challenges

-- :game pad: Pick a few mini-challenges below to make your game more interesting, harder, or just yours.
+- :game pad: Choose a few of the mini-challenges below to customize your game and make it more engaging or challenging.

 ---